xandratxan/template-library/docs/source/index.rst

 `Issues <https://github.com/xandratxan/template-library/issues>`_

 TemplateLibrary provides a template for a GitHub repository to host a Python library project.
-For now, only the documentation of the latest version is available.

 .. grid:: 2
    :gutter: 3